8 eCommerce Tips that Gives You More Control Over Sales and Conversions

 Providing your visitors with a Live Chat Support is a proactive step you can take to ensure your visitors get all the help they need.
 Since you can’t have salespeople walking around the store to help potential customers, you need to give them some options for them to reach out to you.
 This way, you ensure that they get answers to their queries and don’t leave the site due to a lack of information.

 If you choose to implement this, you need to make sure your customer representative is prompt to reply.
 You could use AI to ensure at least the first few responses are taken care of immediately till a representative can get to the chat.
+You can go even further and use an eCommerce focused conversational marketing platform.
+For example, Gobot has a deep Shopify integration, utilizing live chat and eCommerce chatbots, making it easy to proactively address website visitors and grow revenue.

 A chat that keeps customers waiting too long can defeat the purpose of it.
 What customers are looking for is quick responses with accurate answers.